uktrade/iigb-beta-content/content/beta/setup-guide/establish-address/en_US.md

 ---
-title: Establish a base for business in the UK
+title: "Establish a base for business in the UK "
 ---

 The UK has a straightforward planning process, a wide range of properties, and incentives for businesses to set up and expand.